10 Things You Should Never Tell HR

 Plenty of complaints have been filed over the years, and such a lawsuit can hurt your prospects for employment.
 If you're job searching, employers do discriminate (secretly, as it's illegal) when they know that you have sued employers in the past.

-9. You received a DWI or DUI, depending on your location, or were otherwise arrested for crimes such as tax evasion, fraud, stealing and so forth.
+9. You Received a DWI or DUI, or Were Otherwise Arrested for Crimes Such as Tax Evasion, Fraud, or Theft.
 Yes, activities and events that occur outside of the workplace are your own personal business and should be separate from decision-making at work.
 Keep them that way.
 Don't tell HR what they don't need to know.

 Unless an event threatens to flow over into your workplace—in which case, always tell HR before they are blindsided—your personal business is private.
 But, if you drive a company vehicle for business and you received a DUI, you best come clean.